Offshore wind energy

 Collaboration

-The Dutch Ministries of Economic Affairs and Climate, Infrastructure and Water Management, Agriculture, Nature and Food Quality, and the Ministry of the Interior and Kingdom Relations are collaborating to hit the target in the Offshore Wind Energy programme.
+The Dutch Ministries of Climate Policy and Green Growth, Infrastructure and Water Management, Agriculture, Fisheries, Food Security and Nature, and the Ministry of the Interior and Kingdom Relations are collaborating to hit the target in the Offshore Wind Energy programme.
 In order to realise the plans the wind energy sector, the stakeholders at sea, the coastal authorities and residents are all involved.